 - Only concern yourself with what you can control

-- Accept that which you cannot control
+- Accept and love that which you cannot control

 - Use reason to tame harmful emotion (fear, grief, pain, greed)

 - Avoid the trap of wealth — it will not lead to happiness

 Stoic philosophers came up with various techniques for achieving the above, such as negative visualization and self-inflicted poverty.

 Below are some resources for those looking to incorporate Stoic ideas into their personal philosophy, or for those interested in what the Stoics taught.

 - Letters From a Stoic - Seneca